Does Car Color Affect Car Insurance? Red, Black and White Cars Explained

 Does Car Color Impact Insurance Rates?

-Car color does not affect your insurance rate.
-No major insurer, including GEICO, Progressive or State Farm, uses color as a rating factor, and the Insurance Information Institute confirms that paint color plays no role in premium calculations.
-Your insurer doesn't even ask about it: color isn't encoded in your vehicle identification number, which is the primary data source insurers use to identify your car.
+The myth is that red cars cost more to insure.
+The reality is that no major insurer, including GEICO, Progressive or State Farm, uses color as a rating factor.
+The Insurance Information Institute confirms paint color plays no role in premium calculations.
+Your insurer doesn't even ask about it: color isn't encoded in your VIN.

 What Actually Affects Your Car Insurance Rate